Sun Country Airlines | Boston

 Christopher Columbus Park

-[September] (ähts) The Boston Arts Festival is a two-day extravaganza celebrating the arts.
-Held in Christopher Columbus Park on the waterfront, more than 60 juried visual artists showcase unique works in an artists’ village.
+[August 2015] (ähts) The Boston Arts Festival is a two-day extravaganza celebrating the arts.
+Held in Christopher Columbus Park on the waterfront, juried visual artists showcase unique works in an artists’ village.
 Two stages feature performances that range from ballet to local bands to performance art.

 Throughout the city